Almost there!

 Pension plans that only help you save for retirement may not be able to provide life insurance coverage.
 However, all Tata AIA Life Insurance retirement plans comprise a life insurance cover to protect you and your family.

-To understand the amount of retirement funds you need, consider all the basic and major expenses after your retirement, the financial commitments of all your family members, as well as any emergencies such as an illness for which you will need adequate funds.
+To understand the amount of retirement funds you need, consider all basic and major expenses after your retirement, financial commitments of all the family members, and health emergencies.

-Yes, you can add one or more of the available riders^ to your Tata AIA Life Insurance retirement plan.
+Yes, you can add one or more of the available riders4 to your Tata AIA Life Insurance retirement plan.
 Riders provide additional plan benefits and increase your plan coverage.

-Yes, a retirement plan offers you the option to pay your premiums either as a Single Pay (lump sum) or for a certain number of years, depending on the policy term and as per the policy terms and conditions
+Yes.
+Retirement plans allow paying the premiums either as a Single Pay (lump sum) or for a certain number of years, depending on the policy term and terms and conditions.

 Yes, you can calculate the premiums as well as your retirement plan sum assured with the help of our Tata AIA Life Insurance Retirement Calculator.